-Dexter Dalwood was born in Bristol, England in 1960.
-He studied St. Martins School of Art and then between 1988-89 at the Royal College of Art in London before having his first solo exhibition at the Clove Building, London in 1992.
+Dexter Dalwood was born in Bristol in 1960.
+He studied St. Martins School of Art 1981-85 and then at the Royal College of Art, London 1988-89.

 Please click here to enquire about artworks.